-In (deeply) uncertain problem contexts, a traditional is reduced.
-Modularity implies that the solution can be 'predict and design' approach is no longer suitable as the potential for accurately predicting future conditions an extra 'module' (e.g., sand) to increase the size of is low.
-This can lead to considerable 'regret', in terms of the solutions in line with alterations in the required wasted investment, the incidence of disasters, limited performance level. future adaptation choices, or missed opportunities.
-The key planning characteristic to manage uncertainty In general, the dynamic and adaptive character of while ensuring adequate system performance is adaptiv-Building with Nature introduces flexibility into strateity.
-Adaptive planning and management approaches help gies to maintain acceptable performance under a range to formulate flexible and robust strategies and allow plausible yet uncertain future conditions.
-This also modifications of solutions and strategies as new inforimplies that continuous management and monitoring mation and conditions emerge.
-Adaptive approaches are inherent to Building with Nature.
-This iterative also help avoid situations in which future options process includes targeted monitoring followed by become constrained by earlier decisions, or situations management actions according to a predefined framethat result in assets being abandoned or becoming work, the formulation of which is an integral part of the obsolete before reaching the end of their design lives. planning process.
-Further reading in Section 3.3.
+In (deeply) uncertain problem contexts, a traditional 'predict and design' approach is no longer suitable as the potential for accurately predicting future conditions is low.
+This can lead to considerable 'regret', in terms of wasted investment, the incidence of disasters, limited future adaptation choices, or missed opportunities.
+The key planning characteristic to manage uncertainty while ensuring adequate system performance is adaptivity.
+Adaptive planning and management approaches help to formulate flexible and robust strategies and allow modifications of solutions and strategies as new information and conditions emerge.
+Adaptive approaches also help avoid situations in which future options become constrained by earlier decisions, or situations that result in assets being abandoned or becoming obsolete before reaching the end of their design lives.
 Time is therefore an important consideration in adaptive planning.
 We must ensure that our plans consider longterm exogenous impacts on the system that fall beyond the typical design life of grey infrastructure, as well as the potential costs of future adaptation.
 Strategies can prioritize uncertainties based on their potential impact on the system.
 Here, adaptation pathways can be used to identify path- and scenario-dependencies, lock-ins and situations of high and low 'regret'.
 Further reading is available in Section 3.1.